 mixture, then after smoking for a couple of hours the ribs are basted

 with a mopping sauce.
-Here's what you'll need for six to eight pounds
+Here's what you'll need to make the rub for four pounds

 Combine the dry rub ingredients, then coat all sides of the ribs.
-Allow the ribs to rest for at least one hour before placing in a smoker at 225 degrees Fahrenheit.
+Allow the ribs to rest for at least one hour before placing in a smoker at 225° Fahrenheit.
 Smoke for two hours, then begin basting every half hour with mopping sauce.